goldenson/maximeorefice/_posts/2020-04-27-application-database.md

 ### Backup

-`pg_dump` is a great tool for backup, however it only captures in 1 point in time.
+`pg_dump` is a great tool for backup, however it only captures a single point in time.

 ```shell
 # dump a given database